yamlinson/tech-portfolio/content/posts/automating-arch.md

 Over time, I started from a very simple configuration and slowly added in pieces as I found them.
 My needs in a workstation honestly aren't very extreme, and I would still consider this a pretty simple project, but it has grown with me as I have formed stronger opinions about how a Linux machine should run.

-## Digging In

-Okay, too much rambling.
-These are some decisions I made and why I made them:

 ### Inventory Files as Keys